Mount Aspiring Expedition - Summer 2016-17

 Alpine Guides offers 2 approaches - based on your climbing experience.
 A. Ratio 1 to 1

-For the North West Ridge route we will guide participants with alpine climbing skills - at least to the level of the Technical Mountaineering Course (TMC).
+For the North West Ridge route we will guide participants with alpine climbing skills - at least to the level of the Alpine Skills Course (ASC).
 A high level of fitness is also required.

 On South West Ridge we will guide experienced climbers, those who have experience similar to our Technical Mountaineering Course (TMC), in addition to other alpine climbing.